preciofishbone/OmniaDocsG2/user-options/my-subscriptions/index.rst

 Subscribing to channels and unsubscribing
 ********************************************
-In Omnia 6.7 and later, it will be possible to subscribe to channels, if any are setup.
-Then a fourth tab will be available:
+You can subscribe to channels, if any are setup.
+Use this tab:

 .. image:: my-subscriptions-67.png